valueflows/valueflows/mkdocs/docs/concepts/transfers.md

 ## Transfer concepts

-One concept of transfer is an activity that re-assigns rights and responsibilities for an economic resource from one agent to another.
+One concept of transfer is an activity that re-assigns rights for an economic resource from one agent to another.
 A second concept is an activity that operationally changes physical custody or possession of an economic resource from one agent to another, without affecting rights.

 Note that a transfer is a one-way activity.
 Two or more reciprocal transfers form an [exchange](exchanges.md), and are connected in Valueflows by an Agreement.